 You have probably read about the recent release of the White House’s report on using artificial intelligence (AI).
 As with previous technologies, AI holds much promise in the areas of education, commerce, criminal justice, the environment—almost all aspects of the American public’s life.
 AI also poses a danger if it is not properly managed and

 The seemingly sci-fi world envisioned in the movie Her is very close to becoming our reality.
 Several new developments merging hardware, artificial intelligence technology, chatbots and persistent audio assistants are now available, with software developer kits to expand the platforms.
-Amazon was first to market with their Echo device, and since have added the Echo

 It might surprise some of you to know that artificial intelligence (AI) is already in use and a routine part of our daily lives, but we leverage this technology when we use our smartphones or other devices to ask Apple’s Siri, Microsoft’s Cortana, Google Now, or Amazon’s Alexa a question to get the facts or data we